Touchpoint: Paid touchpoints

 Paid touchpoints refer to different forms of advertising that marketers use to deliver their planned messages and communicate to consumers through different paid mediums.
 Paid touchpoints are traditional forms of media such as television, print, and radio.
 Using multiple different media platforms to communicate the same message is very effective and reaches a larger target audience.

-Television advertising is a visual touchpoint that companies pay for the audience to see almost anywhere: their home, waiting area, malls, and any other place televisions could be available.
+Television advertising is a paid touchpoint that reaches audiences across multiple channels: their home, waiting area, malls, and any other place televisions could be available.
 This touchpoint has a very strong effect on the audience, to the point that for some it could be equivalent of a salesperson (Fill, et al., 2013).
 Television advertisement can be highly captive and adsorbent.
 It has the advantages of Multi-sensory appeal; sound, music, dialogue, movement, photos, written scripture, product and so on ("Television advertising pros and cons" n.d.).
-These high-impact visuals create a perfect brand image in audience's mind (Fill et al.,2013).
-Television advertisement is excellent paid touchpoint for mass marketing.
+These visuals create a brand image in the audience's mind (Fill et al.,2013).
+Television advertisement is a paid touchpoint for mass marketing.
 It reaches way more audience than newspaper, magazine or radios ("Television advertising pros and cons" n.d.).
 These days, companies can choose a target market segment not only for the specific audience demographically but also geographically, specific local areas (Leigh, n.d.).
 This is a huge advantage of Television advertisement.
 But when it comes to disadvantages for this paid touchpoint there is long list too.
 First of all, it is the most expensive paid touchpoint a company can choose.
 It finishes the advertisement budgets of small businesses really quickly ("Television advertising pros and cons" n.d.).
 Initial production cast for the commercial is also very high (Fill, et al.,2013).
 It includes paying writers, actors, film industry, advertisement agency and soon ("Television advertising pros and cons" n.d.).
 Second biggest problem with this paid touchpoint is that it is very short lived.
 Indeed, some seconds.
 Multiple studies also show that most audience can't recall the commercials they see on T.V (Fill, et al., 2013).
 This is also because during a commercial break audience are shown heaps of different commercial messages.
 Regardless of all these disadvantages many big companies, with big budgets, prefer this paid touchpoint in order to target mass audience ("Television advertising pros and cons" n.d.).

 Another form paid touchpoint is print which involves newspaper advertising, magazines, brochures, point of sale, printed material at retail outlets and letterbox drops.
 Print advertisements can provide detailed information on the product however is in steady decline with the increase in social media.